AdobeDocs/commerce-cloud-service.en/help/user/cicd/deployment.md

 ---
 title: Magento deployment process
-desc: Learn about the build and deploy process for Magento on AEC.
+description: Learn about the build and deploy process for Magento on AEC.
 ---

 # Build and deploy process